w3ye/rose-rocket-coding-challenge/README.md

 A logistic application that manages dispatch of drivers and their cargo orders.

+This Application is hosted using various services:

+- Client - Hosted on Netify
+- Server - Hosted on Heroku
+- Database - Hosted on AWS RDS

+On The hosted version, there is a new inclusion of the reset button that refreshes the database.
+Please refresh the page after clicking reset

 ## Font-end setup

 The front end of this project is written in ReactJS